5h4d0w4rt/rules_prometheus/README.md

 Prometheus/Alertmanager rules for Bazel

 # TODO
-- autodocs and improve rules documentation
+- improve rules documentation
-- better examples
+- better examples or point to examples directory
 - integrate alertmanager and amtool into rules and workspace binaries
 - start prometheus server/alertmanager with input configs
 - run some binary tests against prometheus server and alertmanager for smoke/integration/load testing